 MRSA, a notorious antibiotic-resistant bacteria, lurks in hospitals, gyms, and even your own home.
 Its presence demands a powerful weapon: the right disinfectant.
-This guide demystifies the question “What disinfectants kill MRSA?” and groundbreaking solutions that not only vanquish this germ but create a lasting shield against its return.
+This guide demystifies the question, “What disinfectants kill MRSA?” and offers groundbreaking solutions that not only vanquish this germ but also create a lasting shield against its return.

 Understanding the Evolution and Menace of MRSA